-One cool day Mouse and Minka venture out to play.
+One cool day Mouse and his sister Minka venture out to play.
 From leaves of all colors — red, yellow, orange, and brown — to leaves of all shapes and sizes — from pointy to round — Mouse learns that fall is a season full of fun!
 And before the day is done he just might take the biggest leap of all.

 Fall has come, the wind is gusting, and Leaf Man is on the move.
 Is he drifting east, over the marsh and ducks and geese?
 Or is he heading west, above the orchards, prairie meadows, and spotted cows?
 No one's quite sure, but this much is certain: A Leaf Man's got to go where the wind blows.